The Mamba and the Dragon: Mozambique-China Relations in Perspective

 As China-Africa relations have grown in depth and complexity, it is necessary to go beyond the larger context and explore individual bilateral relationships to get a fuller sense of the nature of the ties today.
 For this reason this edited book, A Mambo e o Dragao: Relacoes Mocambique-China em Perspectiva, chooses to explore one case in particular, that is the relationship between China and Mozambique, and the specificities that it brings to these general themes raised above in China-Africa relations.

-Amongst the many issues addressed by the authors are perceptions and misperceptions of Chinese intentions in Mozambique, the role of agriculture sector support, the burgeoning infrastructure sector, China’s public and private banking interests, as well as expanding trade and diplomatic ties between the two countries.
+Among the many issues addressed by the authors are perceptions and misconceptions of Chinese intentions in Mozambique, the role of agriculture sector support, the burgeoning infrastructure sector, China’s public and private banking interests, as well as expanding trade and diplomatic ties between the two countries.

 The book is the product of a workshop on China-Mozambique relations co-organised by SAIIA and IESE in September 2010.
 It gathers some of the papers presented there (updated) and some contributions added at a later stage.

-A Mambo e o Dragao: Relacoes Mocambique-China em Perspectiva (Maputo: IESE & SAIIA 2012) Eds.
-Chris Alden and Sergio Chichava, is available in Portuguese from the IESE.
+A Mambo e o Dragao: Relacoes Mocambique-China em Perspectiva (Maputo: IESE & SAIIA 2012) Eds. is available in Portuguese from the IESE.
 An English version will be published in early 2013.